 If necessary, I always do a turbinate reduction as part of rhinoplasty surgery.
 If that is all you need the turbinate surgery can be done at any time.

 Turbinate reduction after rhinoplasty

-Enlarged trubinates can restrict the airflow, though are not caused by rhinoplasty, and might have caused you breathing issues before your procedure.
-Turbinate reduction can help, though there are other causes of breathing problems after rhinoplasty, so your surgeon should be certain to eliminate them before a second procedure.
+Enlarged turbinates can restrict the airflow, but are not caused by rhinoplasty.
+However, enlarged turbinates may have caused your breathing issues before your procedure.
+Turbinate reduction can help, though there are other causes of breathing problems after rhinoplasty.
+Your surgeon should be certain to eliminate them before a second procedure.
 Wait until the diagnosis is confirmed.